rljacobson/WAM/doc/infrastructure.md

 The components (cells) of the flattened term need to be ordered so that registers are always assigned to before they are used, that is, before they appear on the right hand side of an assignment.
 In this way our programming language is like many other great languages that require a variable must be declared before it is used.
 The difference is, the `order_registers()` function satisfies this requirement on behalf of the source code author.
 I encourage you to write your own version of this algorithm before looking at mine, as it is an enjoyable algorithm to come up with.

-For the sake of efficiency the algorithm copies around addresses rather than cells.
-We maintain two `HashSet<Address>`s, one for addresses we have already seen, cleverly named `seen`, and another for the rest of the addresses, creatively called `unseen`.
+For the sake of efficiency the algorithm copies around addresses rather than cells.[^efficiency] We maintain two `HashSet<Address>`s, one for addresses we have already seen, cleverly named `seen`, and another for the rest of the addresses, creatively called `unseen`.
 We also have a `Vec<Address>` called `ordered` to store the result.
 First, observe that we can automatically put every variable cell into `seen`, because they define and only use themselves.
 The `unseen` `HashSet` is initialized with everything else.

 ```rust
 pub fn order_registers(flat_terms: CellVec) -> Box<Vec<Address>>{